jnyfah/jnyfah.github.io/_posts/buildsystems.md

 **Dependency Management:** This means that the build system detects the target code base's dependencies, downloads them all, and uses the artifacts downloaded during the build process.
 This is quite useful, especially if a project has a lot of dependencies.

 There are a lot more benefits of using build systems that i might have not mentioned here 🤷‍♂️.
 Hopefully, you now understand why modern software development requires build systems.
-Next we would look at one of the most popular C/C++ build systems CMake 😁

 ###### Open Source C/C++ Build systems you can explore include :

 - Make
-- Modern CMake
 - MsBuild
 - Ninja
 - Meson